Grants Administration and Special Projects

 Each year, Montgomery County awards public service grants to groups to carry out programs that directly serve low-income people, often people with special needs.
 These "special needs" populations include some of our most vulnerable residents: the elderly, children and youth, recent immigrants, the homeless, people with mental and physical disabilities, people with chronic illnesses, people with addictions, and victims of violence.

-Public service grants are funded with Montgomery County's Community Development Block Grant (CDBG) funds - in fiscal year 2014 (July 2013 - June 2014), the County awarded $516,000 to support 14 nonprofit groups throughout the county.
+Public service grants are funded with Montgomery County's Community Development Block Grant (CDBG) funds - in fiscal year 2015 (July 2014 - June 2015), the County awarded $540,330 to support 14 nonprofit groups throughout the county.
 You can see a list of all grantees for fiscal years 2011-2015 here.
 (Please note that the Cities of Rockville and Takoma Park have their own CDBG programs which provide Public Service Grants.
 Links to these jurisdictions' web sites can be found at the top of this page.)

 Applications for public service grants are accepted once a year (usually around mid-September).
 They are reviewed by DHCA staff to determine eligibility and conformance with the County's CDBG funding policy.
 Applications are then reviewed by the Community Development Advisory Committee (CDAC), a diverse group of county residents appointed by the County Executive to make recommendations regarding CDBG funding requests.
 Both the Director of DHCA and the CDAC will recommend CDBG projects for funding to the County Executive, who will then make final recommendations to the County Council.
 The County Council, as part of the budget process, will then determine the final selection of activities to be funded with CDBG funds.
 Funds are generally available to grantees after September 1 of the following year - almost one year after the application is submitted.